Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

 `mutant_res`
 :   Define the specific residue that is going to be mutated.
-Use the following format CHAIN:RESNUM (eg: 'A:350') or CHAIN:RESNUM:INSERTION_CODE if exists (eg: "A:27:B").
+Use the following format CHAIN:RESNUM (eg: 'A:350') or CHAIN:RESNUM:INSERTION_CODE if applicable (eg: "A:27:B").

     !!! important
         * Only one residue for mutation is supported!